Hi Everyone,

 And, don’t be surprised if you hear ducks overhead & see wedges of Canadian geese heading south for the winter.
 And if you see strange birds appearing in your front yard, remember that for 336 species of birds Alabama IS south for the winter.

-Uranus, magnitude +5.7 in Pisces is well up after dark in the east
+Uranus shining at magnitude 5.7, in Pisces is well up after dark in the east.

-Neptune, magnitude +7.8 Aquarius is also well up after dark in the southeast.
+Neptune shining at magnitude 7.8 in Aquarius well up after dark in the southeast.

-The annual Leonid meteor shower occurs from November 10 – 21 and peaks on the night of November 16/17.
+The annual Leonid meteor shower occurs from November 6 – 30 and peaks on the night of November 17 & the morning of the 18th.
 Though the Leonids are an “average shower”, producing only an average of 15 meteors per hour, they are well known for producing bright meteors and fireballs.

 This shower is also unique in that it has a cyclonic peak about every 33 years where hundreds of meteors per hour can be seen.
 That last of these occurred in 2001.
 The Leonids are produced by dust grains left behind by Comet Tempel-Tuttle, which was discovered in 1865.